SulbhaAgg/TOHacks/README.md

 ![](images/logo.png)

-A platform which help people to find emergency shelters.
+A platform which helps people to find emerygecy shelters.

 ## Inspiration
 <ul>